adamduval/notes/SQL.md

 - sorts data based on one or more columns
 - defaults to ascending order, can use DESC to sort in descending order
+- can sort by one column, multiple columns, a column not in the select list, an expression and ordinal position (column number)

 ```SQL
 SELECT *